prisma/prisma/TESTING.md

   - Engine commands (`getDMMF`, `getConfig`) (snapshots)
   - getGenerators (central function for generation)
   - introspection (snapshots)
-- **`integration-tests`**
+- **`integration-tests`** (Prisma Client & Introspection)
   - Integration tests for basic query and mutation functionality
   - All databases that we support are covered here:
     - mariadb
-    - mssql
+    - mssql (SQL Server)
     - mysql
     - postgresql
     - sqlite
   - While these tests also test the client itself, they're rather just our base to make sure that basic query engine functionality actually works in the Prisma Client
   - When you want to test very specific queries for a new feature, you can write an integration test in the `client` package, as that's usually easier

-### So you just got a reproduction for the client...
+## So you just got a reproduction for the client

 If the users did their homework and provide a reproduction repository, you usually just want to turn that into an integration test in the `client` package.
 If it's about an ugly error, that could be handled nicer, it should go into `integration/errors`.
 If it's about making sure, that a specific feature works as intended, you can create a new test case in `integration/happy`.

 The `integration/happy/minimal` test is always a good start if you just want to test the JS interface of the client.